robarcoo/FootballApp/README.md

 ##  Overview

-Project I was working on during my internship, however my employer scammed me, laying off almost all our team without paying, so I'll at least post it here.
+Project I was working on during my internship, however all our team was laid off, so I'll at least post it here.
 I'm not going to finish it.

 ---